 A fine finger-style guitarist with a precise baritone reminiscent at times of Gordon Lightfoot, Van Kirk has a Ph.D. from the University of Alaska.
 After five years of living in his van and playing music across the US and Canada, he thought that a career in the sciences might be a bit more secure than playing music for a living, especially as a single parent.
 Eventually, however, he realized that he liked writing songs more than statistical models, and he put aside his computer (and salary), picked up his guitar, and set out again.

 He’s not your average crying-in-your-coffee singer songwriter.
 "We are driven by myth and our emotional responses to it” he says.
 “Science and facts come later in the pursuit of a given ethical goal.
-We need new heroes and new myths, building on our rich traditions, to meet the moral challenges of a very complex 21st century.”
+We have these incredibly rich traditions, and we need to expand them with new heroes and new myths to meet the moral challenges of a very complex 21st century.”

 Thus his songs: Thunderbird resurrects the Phoenix in an empty desert diner somewhere in the American Southwest (yes, the Phoenix drives a Thunderbird), The Queen of Elfland plucks Thomas the Rhymer from the English-Scottish border in 1250 and drops him, along with the Queen, into a subway car, and The Midnight Commander has an insane, Quixotic old man leading the city of New York to take up arms (and underwear) against hatred.